YOUBAZ/Yousef-Bakr-s-Portfolio/README.md

    - Add any `VITE_*` secrets (e.g., EmailJS keys) under *Project Settings → Environment Variables*.
 Re-deploy afterwards.

 After the first deploy, pushes to the linked Git branch will automatically trigger new Vercel builds.
 Use `vercel logs` and `vercel env pull` for troubleshooting and syncing env vars locally.

+## SEO & Metadata

+- Update `src/config/seo.js` with your production domain, contact handles, and structured data details.
+The reusable `<Seo />` helper pulls from this file to set page titles, meta tags, and JSON-LD.
+- Refresh `public/sitemap.xml` whenever you add or remove routes.
+Submit the sitemap URL (`https://yousefbakr.com/sitemap.xml`) to Google Search Console.
+- `public/robots.txt` already references the sitemap and allows all crawlers, but feel free to narrow the rules if you introduce staging routes.